Eomm/fastify-explorer/README.md

 #### Test

-Finally we can test our code!
+Finally, we can test our code!
-Note how our test are like our launcher.
+Note how our test is like the launcher.

 ```js
 const { test } = require('tap')